PointCloudLibrary/pcl/doc/tutorials/content/cluster_extraction.rst

 into smaller parts so that the overall processing time for :math:`P` is significantly reduced.
-A simple data clustering approach in an Euclidean sense can be implemented by making use of a 3D grid subdivision of the space using fixed width boxes, or more generally, an octree data structure.
+A simple data clustering approach in an Euclidean sense can be implemented by making use of a 3D grid subdivision of the space using fixed-width boxes, or more generally, an octree data structure.
 This particular representation is very fast to build and is useful for situations where either a volumetric representation of the occupied space is needed, or the data in each resultant 3D box (or octree leaf) can be approximated with a different